timescale/docs/promscale/visualize-data/apm-experience.md

 ---

 # Application performance monitoring (APM) with traces
-Promscale provides application performace monitoring with traces data using SQL.
+Promscale provides application performance monitoring with traces data using SQL.
 Import the Grafana dashboards that are published by the Promscale team using traces.

 Before you begin importing the dashboards: